Basementsaver Emergency Backup Sump Pumps By Aquamedic

 A Water Powered Emergency Sump Pump Is Probably Your Best Option

-Generally, if you have a reliable municipal water supply, the Basementsaver WP-Series Water Powered Pumps will probably be your best choice for a cost-effective ultra-reliable emergency sump pump.
+Generally, if you have a consistent (40-100psi) municipal water supply, the Basementsaver WP-Series Water Powered Pumps will probably be your best choice for a cost-effective ultra-reliable emergency sump pump.
 With this ultra-reliable backup pumping system in place, you should always be able to protect your basement - even if the electrical power fails for an extended period.
 Additionally, there is effectively no required maintenance and no battery to worry about.

 However, You must have a reliable municipal water supply, consistently achieving 40psi pressure or more.
-For obvious reasons, I don't recommend water powered sump pumps for use with an electrically powered well water system, or as a long-term substitute for your ac powered primary basement sump pump system.
+For obvious reasons, we don't recommend water powered sump pumps for use with an electrically powered well water system, or as a long-term substitute for your ac powered primary basement sump pump system.

 Here are a few more points to consider: